steveafrost/scoreboard-cli-gem/README.md

 # Scoreboard

-This gem scrapes and displays yesterday's MLB matchups and their details including hits, runs, and errors.
+This gem scrapes and displays yesterday's MLB matchups and their details including hits, runs, and errors from the official MLB API.

 Future version plans
 1. Display scores from a day input by user.